 08. Book your accommodation

-10. Make sure you’ve got all your travel documents ready to go
+10. Have all your travel documents ready to go

 Before your trip don’t forget to:

-- Check-in for your flight, (if it’s an option).
+- Check-in online for your flight (if it’s an option).

 - Print any document you need to have on paper (for example tickets, insurance, boarding passes, etc)

-Also, make sure to set your passport and other important documents aside, somewhere visible, to minimize the risk of forgetting them at home.
+Also, make sure to set your ID, passport, debit and credit cards, as well as other important documents aside, somewhere visible, to minimize the risk of forgetting them at home.
+While it may sound like something very obvious, mishaps do happen, especially if you’re leaving in a hurry.

 11. Pack your bag